 As the day progresses we’ll see partly cloudy skies with a slight chance for a shower or storm.
 Highs today in the 80s and lows in the 70s.

 As Hurricane Florence continues to move toward the northwest at 15 mph, we will see an increase in wind speed and rain chances starting Thursday morning.
 Florence will slow down by late Thursday into Friday.
 On the current track, the hurricane will move over the southwestern Atlantic between Bermuda and the Bahamas and then approach the coast of the Carolinas on Thursday and Friday.
 Even though the track has shifted a bit to the south, which could bring us a little less rain, we will still have the possibility for major impacts.
 This is a very wide storm, so its effect will be felt by many.
 It will also slam on the brakes and stall near the coast of the Carolinas.
 This will continue to bring large amounts of rain.
 Life-threatening, catastrophic flash flooding and river flooding is likely.
 We will also see life-threatening surf and rip currents.
 Isolated tornadoes are also not out of the question.
 We continue to let everyone know to not take this lightly.
 If you have any preparations to make, make sure you get them done today.
 We will see conditions deteriorating as the day progresses on Thursday.
 Friday will be the worst of it for us with wind, rain and flooding.
 Rain and wind will linger into the weekend and we could even see showers carry into the start of the work week.

 Based on the current forecast track, here is what to expect…

 Most of the area will see 4-6″ of rain over several days (Thursday-Sunday)

 Locally higher totals are possible

-Winds will ramp up today, stay strong through Friday, then slowly relax through the weekend.
+Winds will ramp up on Thursday, stay strong through Friday, then slowly relax through the weekend.